nyxiereal/ReVancedPacker/README.md

 - At least 2/3GB of Ram
 - At least 300mb Disk Space
 - At least 200kbps internet
-- At least Windows 10 or 11 64bit , works fine on windows 8.1
+- At least Windows 8.1 64bit or Semi-Latest Linux (Rexum are you happy?)
 - At least CRT Monitor

 # Build with docker: